pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/apache-pulsar.md

 For other table and stream configurations, you can headover to [Table configuration Reference](../../../configuration-reference/table.md)

-#### Supported Pulsar versions
+### Supported Pulsar versions

-PInot currently relies on Pulsar client version 2.7.2.
-Users should make sure the Pulsar broker is compatible with the this client version.
+Pinot currently relies on Pulsar client version 2.7.2.
+Make sure the Pulsar broker is compatible with the this client version.